Want to Build an MVP App?

 Below you can see the first-ever design of the Airbendandbreakfast (now called Airbnb) website during the IDSA ‘07.

-We have shared the MVP product definition along with the experience of well-known global companies in developing an MVP.
+We have discussed what is MVP in software development along with the experience of well-known global companies in developing an MVP.

 According to the CB Insights Report, 42% of startups fail due to the lack of market need.
 This means that almost half of startups do not solve the real problems of customers to gain enough traction and survive.